World Languages, Cultures, and Media

 The minor consists of six units:

-• Four language courses, of which two must be taken on campus.
+• Three language courses, of which two must be taken on campus.

-• Two courses from the approved list given below.
+• Three courses in English about China from the approved list given below.

 Special topics related to Chinese history and culture taught in other disciplines count toward the minor.

-All courses taken in the Shanghai program count toward the minor.
+All courses taken in the Shanghai and Suzhou China program count toward the minor.

 Chinese